-‘Tiger King’ star Carole Baskin, Anne Heche, Nelly to compete on ‘Dancing With the Stars'
+‘Tiger King’ star Carole Baskin, Anne Heche, Nelly to compete on ‘Dancing With the Stars’

 Then, there’s a talk-show host (Jeannie Mai of “The Real”); actresses (Anne Heche, lately of “Chicago P.D.” and “The Brave,” and Justina Machado of “One Day at a Time”); a former “Bachelorette” (Kaitlyn Bristowe, who once said the “Bachelor” franchise creator previously barred her from being cast on DWTS); and a category that the show unofficially reserves for a “hunky actor” (Jesse Metcalfe of “Desperate Housewives,” whose abs Spencer noted “made waves on Wisteria Lane.”)

-And as usual, producers didn’t shy away from celebrities who have recently been in the news for negative reasons: Nelly, one of the biggest rappers of the early 2000s, made headlines the last several years after he was sued for sexual assault.
+And as usual, producers didn’t shy away from celebrities who have recently been in the news for negative reasons: Nelly, one of the biggest rappers of the early 2000s, made headlines the past several years after he was sued for sexual assault.
 (The lawsuit was dismissed last June.)

 “Catfish” host Nev Schulman’s popular MTV show was temporarily suspended in 2018 after a woman alleged sexual misconduct; the show resumed when the network launched an investigation and said the allegations were “not credible and without merit.”